 How Much Does a Travel Card Cost?

-Daily and weekly London Travelcards valid in central London cost anywhere from £13.10 to £92, depending on where else you want to travel.
-Annual Travelcards valid in central London start from £1,404.
+Weekly London Travelcards valid in central London cost anywhere from £33.50 to £138.90, depending on where else you want to travel.
+Annual Travelcards valid in central London (Zone 1) start from £1,788.
 Read below to find out how daily, weekly and annual Travelcard prices change depending on where you're going.

 How Much Does a London Travel Card Cost

 The cost of a London Travelcard depends on the zones you have permission to travel in and the duration of the card.
-You can buy a Travelcard valid for one day, one week or periods between one month and one year.
-For example, an adult, one day Travelcard for Zones 1 through 4 costs £13.10.
-Weekly Travelcards valid in central London start from £35.10 and Annual Travelcards from £1,404.
+You can buy a Travelcard valid for one week or periods between one month and one year.
+For example, an adult, a one week Travelcard for Zones 1 through 6 costs £64.10.
+An annual Travelcard for the same stations would cost £3,264—that's equivalent to £63 per week, which means there is virtually no discount for Travelcards with a longer duration.

 How Much Does a One Day, All Day Travel Card Cost?